-Schury, Otto, born 22-10-1903 in Munich entered the Army Service, on 01-04-1924, age 20, as Police Assistance Guard Commander in the Police Service.
+Schury, Otto, born 22-10-1903 in Munich, the son of the bank clerk Otto Schury, entered the Army Service on 01-04-1924, age 20, as Police Assistance Guard Commander in the Police Service.
 The son of the banker officer Otto Schury joined the state police in Munich.
-Promoted to Leutnant on 16-12-1926 and to Oberleutnant on 01-03-1933 he married Maria Seyfferth on 23-08-1933.
-He is transferred from the Reichswehr to the Wehrmacht with the 100th Mountain Jäger Regiment and promoted to Hauptmann on 01-01-1936.
+Promoted to Leutnant on 16-12-1926 and to Oberleutnant on 01-03-1933 Otto married Maria Seyfferth on 23-08-1933, and is transferred from the Reichswehr to the Wehrmacht with the 100th Mountain Jäger Regiment and promoted to Hauptmann on 01-01-1936.
 He on 07-03-1936 was appointed as Chief of the 2nd Company of the 100th Mountain Jäger Regiment in Traunstein and led this company attached to the 1st Mountain Division during the Poland invasion, under General der Gebirgstruppe, Ludwig Kübler.
 During the Invasion of Poland, soldiers from the 1st Mountain Division assisted in the round-up of Jewish civilians from Przemyśl for forced labour.
 This event was documented in the divisional photographic album.
 Picture captions demonstrate strong anti-Semitism by the authors

-.
-For his leading he was awarded with the Iron Cross of the Iron Cross on 17-07-1941.
-On 23-06-1941 assigned as commander of the III Battalion of the 100th Mountain Jäger Regiment and promoted to Oberstleutnant on 01-04-1942 and was involved in the heavy battles on the Eastern front attached to the 5th Mountain Division.
-He became the commander of the 229th Jäger Regiment in the Kaukasus on 01-10-1942.
-He was on the battlefields of the Eastern front attached to the 101 Jäger Division and received the German Cross in Gold.
+Schury became the commander of the 229th Jäger Regiment in the Kaukasus on 01-10-1942.
+He was on the battlefields of the Eastern front attached to the 101 Jäger Division under command of Generalmajor then Generalleutnant Erich Marcks and received the German Cross in Gold.
 Schury distinct himself in the battle of Lemberg and promoted to Oberst with the Iron Cross of the Iron Cross with Oak Leaves, on 21-09-1944.
 He joined a Division Leader Course in Hirschberg on 21-11-1944 and was appointed as commander of the 100th Jäger Division on 01-02-1945.
 He was promoted to Major General on 01-04-1945 and commander of the 100th Jäger Division where he succeeded Oberst der Jäger Division, Hans Kreppel, Kreppel later a General Major died old age 86, on 14-02-1985, in Naugerming.
 Schury, age 41, landed in Soviet captivity and was first released ten years later in October 1955 by the intervention of the Chancellor Konrad Adenauer.